Student Affairs and Activities

 Wherever possible and appropriate, every effort should be made by instructors, university officials and/or student associations to resolve minor violations of expectations for student conduct through informal means.
 If, however, it appears that formal measures are warranted, complaints and allegations of misconduct will be handled through the regulations and procedures referenced below.

-The Regulations on Student Academic Misconduct and associated procedures and definitions were approved by Council in October, 2009.
+The Regulations on Student Academic Misconduct and associated procedures outline the process for informal resolutions and formal hearings.

-The Standard of Student Conduct in Non-Academic Matters and Procedures for Resolution of Complaints and Appeals was approved by University Senate in October 2008, and addresses the expectations of the university community for student conduct, and procedures for discipline of students for any reason other than academic misconduct.
+The Standard of Student Conduct in Non-Academic Matters and Procedures for Resolution of Complaints and Appeals addresses the expectations of the university community for student conduct, and procedures for discipline of students for any reason other than academic misconduct.

 There are no other documents associated with this policy.

 Contact Person: University Secretary